cocos/cocos-engine/EngineErrorMap.md

 Setting orientation is not supported yet.

+### 1222

+Failed to initailize render pipeline.

+### 1223

+Custom pipeline and legacy pipeline are all culled.

 ### 1300

 %s is not in the model pool and cannot be destroyed by destroyModel.